Nick-Son/zendesk-coding-challenge/README.md

 7. Enjoy some tickets.

 ## Usage
-After navigating to localhost:3000 (or whatever port is used), the app will send a GET request to the baackend, sending a GET request to the API, retrieving and sending back ticket data.
-This data will be populated in a Ticket List, ordered by acsending order based on ID.
+After navigating to localhost:3000 (or whatever port is used), the app will send a GET request to the backend, sending a GET request to the API, retrieving and sending back ticket data.
+This data will be populated in a Ticket List, in acsending order, based on ID.

 Clicking a ticket will display additional information in a modal.
 To close the modal, the user can use the close button, click the background or press the escape key.